Mohan6201/guvi_tasks/Jenkins Task - 2/readme.md

 - Push all files (including `.env.example` and output screenshots) to GitHub
 - **Do not push `.env`** — it is gitignored
-- Screenshots to include: Jenkins pipeline job, successful build console output, and the email received in inbox
+- Screenshots to include: Jenkins pipeline job, webhook trigger log, successful build console output, and the email received in inbox
 - Submit the GitHub repository URL in the portal